hav4ik/contest-snippets/README.md

-# contest-snippets
+# Vim Snippets for Competitive Programming
-Vim snippets for competitive programming.
+Write your snippets for competitive programming (CodeJam, Codeforces, HackerCup, TopCoder, etc.) with all the flexibility of `UltiSnips`.
+Ensure they works correctly by writing your own unit tests using `gtest`.

 ## Installation